The University

 KSU became a land-grant college in 1890, and the departments of home economics, agriculture and mechanics were added to the school’s curriculum.
 The school produced its first graduating class of five students in the spring of that year.
 A high school was organized in 1893.
 This expansion continued into the 20th century in both name and program.
 In 1902, the name was changed to Kentucky Normal and Industrial Institute for Colored Persons.
 The name was changed again in 1926 to Kentucky State Industrial College for Colored Persons.
 In the early 1930’s, the high school was discontinued, and in 1938 the school was named the Kentucky State College for Negroes.
 The term “for Negroes” was dropped in 1952.
 Kentucky State College became a university in 1972, and in 1973 the first graduate students enrolled in its School of Public Affairs.

-The University is organized into two academic colleges:
+The University is organized into three academic colleges:

-• College of Agriculture, Community, and the Environment
+- College of Agriculture, Health, and Natural Resources

 Our Legacy